-Introduction of light or Low Very Low High shading Q: Low A: NR C: NR Q: Low A: NR C: NR Q: Low A: Low C: Low
+Introduction of light or Shading C: Low A: NR C: NR C:

 Next to wave exposure, light was a key descriptor of Saccharina latissima's distribution along the Norwegian coast, indicating its importance to this biotope's identity (Bekkby & Moy, 2011).
 This biotope typically occurs in silty conditions, with Saccharina latissima able to maintain a positive carbon budget in very low light conditions (Andersen et al., 2011).
 As a photosynthetic organism, ultimately Saccharina latissima's depth distribution is reliant on light availability (Lüning, 1979; Lüning & Dring, 1979; Gerard, 1988).
 Therefore an increase in turbidity may lead to the mortality of algae at the biotope's deeper range limit and may limit the biotope to shallower waters.